maksim-skoblilov/Tech-Task/README.md

 This Typescript CLI for Docker provides the following functionality:

-  - Aggregate the metadata about all images available on the host
+  - Aggregate the metadata about all images available on the host in a JSON file
   - Pull the container from the registry
   - Remove the container from the host
   - Remove the image from the host